-Pam had considered going to school to become a LPN (licensed practical nurse), and it was one of the many areas she had expressed interest in before going to Haiti.
-However, at the time she wasn’t sure she wanted to make the full-time commitment due to her husband’s schedule and her kids still being in the home.
-But on the day that Pam flew back to the U.S., she turned her cell phone on and there was a voicemail from the LPN school.
+Pam had considered going to school to become a LPN (licensed practical nurse) as it was one of the many areas she had expressed interest in before going to Haiti.
+However, at the time, she wasn’t sure she wanted to make the full-time school commitment due to her husband’s schedule and her kids still being in the home.
+But on the day that Pam flew back to the U.S., she turned on her cell phone, and there was a voicemail from the LPN school.

-Pam recalls the moment saying, “I listened to the message and they said, ‘Hey … Don’t know if you’re really interested’—this was like mid-April—‘but we have a class that starts on May 5th and it’s for one year and we have one slot available.
+Pam recalls the moment saying, “I listened to the message, and they said, ‘Hey … Don’t know if you’re really interested’—this was like mid-April—‘but we have a class that starts on May 5, and it’s for one year, and we have one slot available.
 Please call us if you’re interested.’
 And I was like, ‘Yup!’”

 But first, she and her husband called a “Ham Fam Meeting.”
 They approached the opportunity presented to Pam as a group decision, including her children, and explained how life would be different.
-Pam wouldn’t be readily available as she had been thus far in the girls’ life.
-She wouldn’t be able to drop off a forgotten schoolbook and she laughed as she said she told her husband he would need to learn where the dry cleaner was located.
+Pam wouldn’t be as readily available as she had been thus far in the girls’ lives.
+She wouldn’t be able to drop off a forgotten schoolbook, and she laughed as she said she told her husband he would need to learn where the dry cleaner was located.

-Pam and her husband made sacrifices too.
+Pam and her husband made sacrifices, too.
 Greg took over the morning routine and helped the girls get to school, and Pam was determined to maintain their evenings together as a family.
-She made a commitment to herself that she would be home by 4 o’clock each afternoon to do the “after school stuff” and be present for dinner every night—without her nose in a book.
+She made a commitment to herself that she would be home by 4:00 each afternoon to do the “after school stuff,” and be present for dinner every night—without her nose in a book.
 That meant waking up at 5:30 every morning in order to study before class.

 “… one girl turned around one day and said to me, ‘Oh my gosh, Pam, you are like the smartest person I’ve ever seen!’
 And I said, ‘No baby, I’m not smart, I’m just old.
 Because some of these are not educational questions—some of these are freaking life questions, and we can move on ‘cuz we ain’t got time for that.’”